Rethinking User Empowerment in AI Recommender System: Innovating Transparent and Controllable Interfaces: RELATED WORK

 \subsubsection{Information Fairness}

 A related concern is user-side information fairness \cite{deldjoo2021flexible}.
-Collaborative-filtering pipelines often overlook unobserved attributes and emerging user groups, meaning that some individuals are systematically exposed to less of the catalog even when they should have access to similar choices \cite{misztal2021bias}.
-As user data accumulates and algorithms grow more complex, users will inevitably encounter divergent slices of content and may never see the "whole picture."
-To address this, mixing a small proportion of non-personalized or even provocative items into otherwise tailored slates could enhance information fairness and strengthen choice confidence by broadening exposure to items not yet signaled by the user.
-This parallels work on exposure fairness via randomized ranking to balance opportunity \cite{singh2018fairness, ubaid2021impact}, but shifts control to the interface, enabling users themselves to invoke broader perspectives when desired.
-To date, however, such front-end mechanisms remain rare for users, highlighting opportunities for design interventions and motivating our research.
+Collaborative-filtering pipelines often overlook unobserved attributes and emerging user groups, meaning that some individuals are systematically exposed to fewer catalog choices even when they should have access to comparable options \cite{misztal2021bias}.
+As user data accumulates and models grow more complex, users will inevitably encounter divergent slices of content and may never see the “whole picture.”
+To address this, mixing a small proportion of non-personalized or even provocative items into otherwise tailored slates could broaden exposure, enhance information fairness, and strengthen choice confidence by surfacing items not yet signaled by the user.
+This strategy parallels work on exposure fairness via randomized ranking to equalize opportunity \cite{singh2018fairness, ubaid2021impact}, but shifts the locus of control to the interface, enabling users, not only backend models, to invoke broader perspectives when desired.
+To date, however, such front-end mechanisms remain uncommon, highlighting design opportunities and motivating our research.